Prince Henry of Prussia (1726–1802): Biography

 Despite the marriage, he scarcely concealed his passion for other men and developed intimate friendships with the actor Pierre-Jean Fromentin de Blainville and the French emigre Count La Roche-Aymon.
 From 1758, his adjutant and main favorite was Friedrich Adolf, Count von Kalckreuth, the later field marshal, but in 1766 they fell out over the prince's wife.
 His longtime favourite, Major von Kaphengst, exploited the prince's interest in him to lead a dissipated, wasteful life at Schloss Meseberg, an estate not far from Rheinsberg which Henry had bought for him in 1774 for which he had sold 29 paintings from his collection to Catherine the Great.
 In 1784, Henry had to take out a loan of 130,000 thalers in France to pay off Kaphengst's debt; King Louis XVI of France personally vouched for it.
 But then he separated from his lover.
-The king, himself presumed to have been homosexual, tolerated his brother's love affairs, sometimes even pursuing them with jealousy, but despised Kaphengst and refused his promotion to colonel whereupon the latter took his leave.

-Henry successfully led Prussian armies as a general during the Third Silesian War (1756–1763, part of the Seven Years' War).
-He greatly distinguished himself during his brother's victory at the Battle of Prague and fought heroically during the Prussians' subsequent defeat at Kolin.
+The king, himself presumed to have been homosexual, tolerated his brother's love affairs, sometimes even pursuing them with jealousy, but despised Kaphengst and refused his promotion to colonel whereupon the latter took his leave.Henry successfully led Prussian armies as a general during the Third Silesian War (1756–1763, part of the Seven Years' War).
+He greatly distinguished himself during his brother's victory at the Battle of Prague and fought during the Prussians' subsequent defeat at Kolin.
 After the Prussian Army's initial success against one wing of the joint Russian and Austrian Armies in the Battle of Kunersdorf, Henry urged his brother Frederick to stop attacking.
 The king, who had already sent a message of victory to Berlin, pressed the attack.
 The day ended with a virtually destroyed Prussian army, a virtually defenseless Kingdom of Prussia, and a complete victory by the Russo-Austrian force.
 Afterwards, Henry reorganized the routed Prussian forces.
 Frederick came to rely on his brother as commander of the Prussian forces in the east, Frederick's strategic flank.
 Henry later won his most famous victory at Freiberg in 1762, the final battle of the war between Austria and Prussia; during subsequent peace negotiations, Frederick wrote to him, "You alone have the honor of breaking down Austrian obstinacy."
 The statements of the contemporaries culminate in the legendary praise of the king, often quoted by biographers, that his brother was the only general who did not make any mistakes in the Seven Years' War.